 Benefits of a happy psoas

-The benefits of having a “happy” psoas, is that you will quite literally feel more grounded and relaxed.
-Physically, you have a bigger range of movement.
-The downsides of having a tight psoas can manifest in back and hip pain and even ankle and knee pain.
-In addition to physical discomforts, a tight psoas is very fatiguing.
+Having a ‘happy’ psoas means that you will quite literally feel more grounded and relaxed.
+Physically, you’ll have a bigger range of movement.
+Having a tight psoas can manifest in back, hip and even ankle and knee pain.
+In addition to physical discomfort, a tight psoas is also fatiguing.

-Mental stress often shows its ugly head quite clearly in a painful neck and shoulders.
-But the deeper part of the body stores stress as well; the hips.
-The psoas is the main muscle of the “fight or fight” response of the body.
-When you are startled, your psoas contracts, when you have mental or emotional stress, the psoas will respond by tightening.
+Mental stress can result in a painful neck and shoulders but other parts of the body store stress as well – including the hips.
+The psoas is the main muscle involved in the “fight or flight” response of the body.
+When you’re startled, your psoas contracts.
+When you experience mental or emotional stress, the psoas will respond by tightening.